 If you're experiencing symptoms like blurred vision at close range, challenges with reading, or persistent headaches, these may be signs of Accommodative Dysfunction.
-Thankfully, our expert, Dr. David Antonyan, is highly trained and specializes in identifying, treating, and managing Accommodative Dysfunction, offering dedicated care to those affected by this condition.
+Thankfully, our expert, Dr. David Antonyan, O.D. is highly skilled in identifying, treating, and managing Accommodative Dysfunction, offering dedicated care to those affected by this condition.

 Accommodation: The Key to Focusing on Near Objects